 Q: Can you explain the different programs of Workplace Pride?

 A: Dedicated programs for women, young LGBTI people and technically-focused LGBTI people have been developed to provide a group of liked-minded individuals to discuss topics of mutual interest.
+In 2020, Academia@Workplace Pride was added which focuses on LGBTI people from all backgrounds (faculty, staff and students).
 Each of these groups organise events throughout the year dedicated to their specific area of interest.

 Want to become a member of Workplace Pride?
 Then please contact us and one of our relationship managers will get back you.